nimi0112/MoviesList/README.md

 # Welcome to # Android clean architecture!

-An app which searches the movie based on key word provided
+An app which searches the movie based on key word provided This Project's architecture is based on [Mavericks Architecture](https://github.com/airbnb/mavericks)

 # Layer's